Published: July 18, 2018

 Both Amazon and Pinterest use artificial intelligence to figure out a picture of what you’re looking for and find similar products.
 Many retailers are leveraging browsing habits to offer suggested shopping.
 Predictive display advertising allows companies to retarget consumers with products they already browsed to complete the transaction process.
 Don’t be afraid to incorporate the latest technology where it fits in your e-commerce process to aid your customer in their shopping process.
 Again, experiment and start with small incremental changes when possible, this will minimize the need for bigger, more expensive redesigns.

 Ready to launch customer-centric e-commerce?
-Let’s Chat!
+Fill out our contact form and let’s chat!